 - Addresses: 123 Mulberry St. vs. 123 Mulberry Street New York, New York, 10013

-5 Reasons to Normalize Customer Data
+Six Reasons to Normalize Customer Data

 Well, the answer to that is simple.
 Most of the negative effects of low-quality data fly under the radar.
 Sure, it might be embarrassing when you see that you referred to a prospect as “JAMES” in an automated marketing email.
+But it’s not the end of the world.

 Your sales teams are affected too.
-Low-quality and missing data means that they lack the critical context that they need to speak directly to the biggest concerns of your prospects and customers.
+Low-quality and missing data means that they lack the critical context they need to speak directly to the biggest concerns of prospects and customers.
 This directly leads to lower sales and poor quality analysis.

 1. Identify Duplicate Data